Quantum sensing with critical systems: impact of symmetry, imperfections, and decoherence: Decohered critical states

 Here $\mathcal{E}^X_j(\rho_0)=(1-p)\rho_0+p X_{j}\rho_0 X_{j} $ with $\rho_0$ the initial pure critical state and $p$ the decoherence strength.
 While we only explicitly analyze on-site Pauli channels, we expect similar qualitative results for more general $\mathbb{Z}_2$ strongly symmetric channels.
 While, computing the QFI from the general expression in Eq.~\eqref{eq:qfi_mixed} is not trivial, symmetries still play a crucial role in streamlining the computation.
 Indeed, a key observation is that $\mathcal{E}^X_j(\cdot)$ respects parity symmetry, which in turn served as the optimal measurement at $\theta\rightarrow0$.
 In Appendix~\ref{app:spinflip}, we sketch the derivation of the QFI in this specific mixed state, yielding the final result

 with $O = \sum_j Z_j$ as before and $\braket{O^2}$ evaluated in the pristine Ising model.
 At the Ising critical point, as long as $p<1/2$, we recover $F_{Q}\propto L^{2(1-1/8)}$; as $p\to 1/2$, however, we should observe a sharp discontinuity to $F_{Q}=L$ in the thermodynamic limit.
 We corroborate our analytical result by directly comparing Eq.~\eqref{eq:spinflip} with numerical data obtained via exact diagonalization; see Fig.~\ref{Dephasing_Flip}(a).
 Equation~\eqref{eq:spinflip} holds also for other states respecting parity symmetry, including spin-squeezed and GHZ states; there too spin-flip channels with $p<1/2$ do not qualitatively alter the scaling with system size.
+This supports earlier findings in Refs.~\cite{Kurdzia2023,Kurdzia2025} that perpendicular dephasing does not destroy HL scaling.

 We thus conclude that strongly parity-symmetric channels do not impact the QFI scaling, but rather only reduce its overall prefactor.
-Moreover, one can easily prove that our results hold also in a setup in which we apply a collection of strongly $\mathbb{Z}_2$ symmetric local quantum channels both before and after encoding a phase through $U(\theta)$, which is described in Refs.~\onlinecite{Demkowicz-Dobrzanski2009,Dorner2009,Zhou2018}.
+Moreover, one can easily prove that our results hold also in a setup in which we apply a collection of strongly symmetric quantum channels both before and after encoding a phase through $U(\theta)$, which is described in Refs.~\cite{Demkowicz-Dobrzanski2009,Dorner2009,Zhou2018}.